cmcpasserby/MayaCharm/README.md

 ## Usage
 Once the plugin is installed and setup MayaCharm will be displayed as a type of run configuration.
 You just need to tell it what Maya instance to connect to, and provide either a python file or some code to be excuted on run.
 Both running and debugging is supported this way.

-There is also a Execute Selection and a Execute Documeant actions in the run menu, that can also be accessed via alt+s and alt+a
+There is also a Execute Selection and a Execute Document actions in the run menu, that can also be accessed via alt+s and alt+a

 ![MayaCharm Debugger Panel](https://rsggassets.nyc3.digitaloceanspaces.com/assets/images/MayaCharm/MayaCharm3_RunConfig.png)